-The V-REP application is composed by several elements.
+The CoppeliaSim application is composed by several elements.
 Its main elements are:

 an application window: the application window is the application's main window.
 It is used to display, edit, simulate and interact with a scene.
 The left and right mouse buttons, the mouse wheel as well as the keyboard have specific functions when activated in the application window.
 Within the application window the functions of the input devices (mouse and keyboard) may vary on context or activation location.